-finding is needed to inform the evaluation by a post-Pilot Holistic Review Team.
-B. ATRT3 stated objective: "Review the accountability of SO/ACs or constituent parts to their members and constituencies (this will include an in-depth analysis of the survey results)."
-This will be addressed within the Holistic Review Program by the following proposed Holistic Review Pilot steps: a.
-Identify, aggregate and analyze the accountability of SO/ACs or constituent parts to their members and constituencies based on the results of the latest Organizational Reviews and resulting implementations and available surveys, if any. b.
-Work with SO/ACs and NomCom to develop a set of principles, parameters and criteria for a self-assessment to be conducted by their respective groups and their relevant component parts to evaluate the accountability of SO/ACs or constituent parts to their members and constituencies. c.
-Develop guidelines for how the Self-Assessment that could be carried out by each SO/AC/NomCom and their relevant component parts, as applicable. d.
-Develop guidelines for the evaluation by a post-Pilot Holistic Review Team. i.
-Consider how the input from self-assessments conducted by the various SO/AC/NomCom and their relevant component parts, as applicable.
-Mote: ATRT3 recommended that each structure adopt an annual survey as part of their Continuous Improvement program2, with the results of these surveys serving as an input to the Holistic Review.
-Assessment report about SO/ACs or constituent parts accountability to their members and constituencies.
-Set of principles/parameters/criteria for a self-assessment to be conducted by SO/AC/NomCom and their relevant component parts.
-Guidelines for the self-assessment.
-Guidelines for the evaluation by a post-Pilot Holistic Review Team.
-C. ATRT3 stated objective: "Review SO/AC/NC as a whole to determine if they continue to have a purpose in the ICANN structure as they are Set of principles/parameters/criteria for a self-assessment to be conducted by SO/AC/NomCom and currently constituted or if any changes in structures and operations are desirable to improve the overall effectiveness of ICANN as well as ensure optimal representation of community views (but taking into consideration any impacts on the Board or the Empowered Community)."
-This will be addressed within the Holistic Review Program by the following proposed Holistic Review Pilot steps:
+- relevant component parts, as applicable. - d.
+Develop guidelines for the evaluation by a post-pilot Holistic Review Team. - Consider how the input from self-assessments conducted by the various SO/AC/NomCom and their component parts should be aggregated and analyzed. - ii.
+Consider what additional fact finding is needed to inform the evaluation by a post-pilot Holistic Review Team. - B. ATRT3 stated objective: "Review the accountability of SO/ACs or constituent parts to their members and constituencies (this will include an in-depth analysis of the survey results)."
+This will be addressed within the Holistic Review Program by the following proposed Pilot Holistic Review steps: - a.
+Identify, aggregate, and analyze the accountability of SO/ACs or constituent parts to their members and constituencies based on the results of the latest Organizational Reviews and resulting implementations and available surveys, if any. - b.
+In cooperation with SO/ACs, develop a set of principles and criteria for a self-assessment to be conducted by their respective groups and their relevant component parts to evaluate the accountability of SO/ACs or constituent parts to their members and constituencies. - c.
+Develop operational guidelines for the Self-Assessment that could be carried out by each SO/AC and their relevant component parts, as applicable. - d.
+Develop guidelines for the evaluation by a post-pilot Holistic Review Team. - Consider how the input from self-assessments conducted by the various SO/ACs and their component parts should be aggregated and analyzed. - ii.
+Consider what additional fact finding is needed to inform the evaluation by a post-pilot Holistic Review Team.